gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ## Key Concepts

-Lab 1 introduces two data structures used to greatly simplify and effectively describe in code how [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output) and Event Timers work.
+Lab 1 introduces two variable types used to greatly simplify and describe in code how [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output) and Event Timers work.

 ### Input and Output Peripherals

-In **main.c** there are a number of variables declared of type **Peripheral** including LEDs, buttons, and a relay.
-Variables of type **Peripheral** declare a generalized GPIO model for **input** and **output** single pin peripherals to support simple peripherals like LEDs, buttons, reed switches, relays and more.
+In **main.c** there are several Peripheral variables declared, including LEDs, buttons, and a relay.
+Variables of type **Peripheral** declare a GPIO model for **input** and **output** of single pin peripherals, such as LEDs, buttons, reed switches, relays, and more.

-This variable holds the GPIO pin number, the initial state of the pin when it is opened, whether the pin logic needs to be inverted when turning a pin on and off, and the C Function to be called to open the peripheral.
+This variable holds the GPIO pin number, the initial state of the pin when opened, whether the pin logic needs to be inverted, and the function called to open the peripheral.

 The following example declares an LED **output** peripheral.